ssahovic/confluent-rbac-demo/README.md

 docker-compose -p rbac logs ksql-server docker-compose -p rbac logs control-center
 ```

-Kafka broker is available at `localhost:9094` (note, not 9092).
+If you work on the local aws compute instance via ssh then Kafka broker is available at `localhost:9094` (note, not 9092).
 All other services are at localhost with standard ports (e.g. C3 is 9021 etc).
 In the AWS compute you can work with localhost, if you work from your local machine then please use the Public IP generated as output from terraform deployment

 | Service         | Host:Port        |